clunam/toayangfromme/README.md

 3. Open `index.html` in your browser.

 ## Usage
 Click on the jar to reveal different love notes.
 Each note is randomly picked from predefined messages based on different emotions.
-The more notes you open, the more milestones you unlock,
+The more notes you open, the more milestones you unlock.

 ## Technologies Used
 - HTML5